notaryproject/specifications/trust-store-trust-policy-specification.md

 # Trust Store and Trust Policy Specification

-Notary v2 currently supports X509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is authentic.
+Notary v2 currently supports X509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.

 The document consists of the following sections: